 “The availability of EU funds for member states in the CEE, paralleled by governmental programs in Russia, will be an important source of financing for new equipment purchases and will contribute significantly to the development of the medical imaging market in CEE,” explains Frost & Sullivan industry analyst Dominika Grzywinska.

 Since affordability of medical imaging equipment in CEE countries and Russia is limited, it does pose a challenge, especially to private end-users.
 While private facilities typically focus on less costly imaging segments such as X-ray or ultrasound, they are striving to expand their presence into more costly imaging diagnostics.
 However, public healthcare facilities are the main purchasers of medical imaging equipment, particularly in expensive segments such as PET, MRI, or CT.

 “Furthermore, private facilities are frequently interested in refurbished equipment since they are more concerned about ROI than public facilities,” adds Grzywinska.
 “Refurbished systems are in most demand for higher-priced modalities, such as MRI or CT.
 This situation is likely to limit the dynamics of medical imaging market growth in CEE countries and Russia.”

 As sufficient financial resources can be an issue, alternative financing methods such as loans, leasing, and flexible payment installations offered by the medical imaging vendors could aid the market growth.
 Also the promotion and governmental support for public-private partnerships could also serve as a positive contribution.

-Contact us today to learn more about medical devices, financing, and international markets in the imaging industry.
+Contact Amber Diagnostics today to learn more about medical devices, financing, and international markets in the imaging industry.